 Sound Speed Cast Frequency: Casts were conducted at a minimum of one every four hours during launch acquisition.
-Casts were conducted more frequently when there was a change in surface sound speed greater than two meters per second.
-XBT casts on S220 were conducted at an average interval of 156 minutes, guided by observations of the surface sound speed and targeted to deeper areas.
-A limit of 25 XBTs was imposed while in the Channel Islands National Marine Sanctuary which also impacted cast frequency.
+Casts were conducted more frequently in areas where there was a change in the surface sound speed greater than two meters per second.
+MVP casts on S220 were conducted at an average interval of 1 hour, guided by observation of the surface sound speed and targeted to deeper areas.
 All sound speed methods were used as detailed in the DAPR.